-This document outlines the usage of the FEARLUS model0-6-4 agent-based model of land-use change, developed at the Macaulay Institute by Nick Gotts, Alistair Law, and Gary Polhill.
-Model 0-6-4 is an abstract model of land use change (as are all FEARLUS models in the model 0 family), with no 'real' land uses, climate, economy, or biophysical properties of land parcels directly modelled on real-world data.
+This document outlines the usage of the FEARLUS model0-6-8 agent-based model of land-use change, developed at the Macaulay Institute by Nick Gotts, Alistair Law, and Gary Polhill.
+Model 0-6-8 is an abstract model of land use change (as are all FEARLUS models in the model 0 family), with no 'real' land uses, climate, economy, or biophysical properties of land parcels directly modelled on real-world data.
 Instead, these objects are represented using bitstrings (strings of binary digits), and the relationship between them designed to mirror certain aspects of how they relate in the real world.

-The code is written in Objective-C, and is known to work with Swarm version 2.1.1 on a PC running Windows 2000 and with Swarm testing 2001-12-18 on a Sun running Solaris 8.
+The code is written in Objective-C, and is known to work with Swarm version 2.1.1 on a PC running Windows 2000, version 2.2 on a PC running Windows XP, with Swarm testing 2001-12-18 and 2.2 on a Sun running Solaris 8, and Swarm CVS 2006-06-12 configured without the GUI on a Sun running Solaris 8 and a x86_64 Redhat enterprise Linux box.